KholdStare/kholdstare.github.com/_posts/2013-11-23-moves-demystified.markdown

 time again, but not in the form of this direct question.
 I noticed that while learning the new concept of rvalues, the ideas of _rvalues_ and _rvalue references_ can become conflated together.
 Many refer to one or the other interchangeably.
-This is a stage I lived through, and was surprised that this is rarely disambiguated directly.
+This is a stage I experienced, and was surprised that this is rarely disambiguated directly.

 This often manifests itself in code like this (which doesn't work):